ruby/www.ruby-lang.org/en/news/_posts/2014-02-24-ruby-2-1-1-is-released.md

 lang: en
 ---

 Today, Feb.
-24th, is the 21st anniversary of Ruby, so we happyly announce a new patch release of Ruby 2.1, Ruby 2.1.1.
+24th, is the 21st anniversary of Ruby, so we happily announce a new patch release of Ruby 2.1, Ruby 2.1.1.

-As the previous announce which changes [versioning policy on Ruby 2.1](https://www.ruby-lang.org/en/news/2013/12/21/semantic-versioning-after-2-1-0/), this is simply called as "2.1.1".
+As the previous announcement which changes [versioning policy on Ruby 2.1](https://www.ruby-lang.org/en/news/2013/12/21/semantic-versioning-after-2-1-0/), this is simply called as "2.1.1".

 This release includes many bugfixes.
 See [tickets](https://bugs.ruby-lang.org/projects/ruby-21/issues?set_filter=1&amp;status_id=5)